Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 English Scores Required — 485 Visa 2026

-Your English test must have been taken within 12 months before the day you apply (for tests taken on or after 7 August 2025 — this changed from the previous 3-year validity).
-Minimum scores are:
+Your test must be taken within 12 months before you apply (for tests on or after 7 August 2025 — changed from the previous 3-year validity).
+Minimum scores:

 📌

-PTE scoring changed on 7 August 2025 — always verify scores at the official Home Affairs English requirements page ↗.
-IELTS One Skill Retake (OSR) is now accepted — complete it before lodging your application.
-Book your test well in advance of your 6-month application deadline.
+Score requirements can change — always verify at the official Home Affairs English requirements page ↗.
+IELTS One Skill Retake (OSR) is accepted — complete it before lodging.
+Book your test well before your 6-month deadline.

 Indian Students